Business has been improving people's lives for centuries, creating jobs, driving innovation and extending prosperity.

 Finally it is time that business leaders use their influence to uphold human rights.
-Preventing peaceful protests, treating people unequally because of their gender or criminalising people on account of who they love are unacceptable attacks on fundamental rights.
+Preventing peaceful protests, treating people unequally because of their gender or criminalizing people on account of who they love are unacceptable attacks on fundamental rights.
 Business leaders can and should lend their voice to those pressing for change.

 We all stand to gain when businesses makes human rights a priority.
 Where society thrives, so does business.

 *This statement was issued by the following B Team Leaders in Davos this morning: